 - LESS liquid than usual!
 Normally, I religiously follow the 1 : 1.5 ratio to cook rice.
 That is, 1 cup of rice to 1.5 cups of water.
 But every time I did this for coconut rice, using a combination of water and coconut milk (increase / decreasing in my many iterations!!), my rice always came out gluey!
-I was astonished to discover that for coconut rice, 1:1 is the perfect ratio.
+I was astonished to discover that 1:1 is the perfect ratio.
 That is, 1 cup of rice for 1 cups of coconut milk + water combo!

 - Can’t just use coconut milk – it’s just too thick, the rice can’t absorb it properly.
 It needs to be diluted with some water.
 I find the perfect flavour / rice texture is achieved by using 1 can (400ml/14oz) coconut milk with 1/2 cup of water (just over 2 cups) for 2 cups of rice.

 - Bring to boil, stir ONCE, THEN lower heat and cover – This is quite key as well!
 I do not understand the science behind this, but suffice to say that bring to a boil before covering results in clean, fluffy rice grains.
 On the other hand, if you cover and keep the stove at a low temperature the whole time, you end up with a thick layer of coconut milk “scum” on the surface of the rice.

 And that, my friends, is the secret to fluffy coconut rice.

 It’s a lot of words.
 But don’t worry, actually cooking it is super duper simple!